Complete classification of the Dehn functions of Bestvina-Brady groups: Introduction

 \subsection{Acknowledgements}

-We are thankful for the environment provided by the thematic program \textit{Geometric Group Theory} at the Centre de Recherches Math\'{e}matiques (CRM) in 2023.
-We are grateful to Claudio Llosa and Matt Zaremsky for helpful comments and suggestions on an earlier version of this work.
-We thank Claudio Llosa for also raising interesting questions related to \cref {cor:D3-not-cat0} and \cref{cor: asymptotic cones}.
+We are thankful for the environment provided by the 2023 thematic program \textit{Geometric Group Theory} at the Centre de Recherches Math\'{e}matiques, Universit\'{e} de Montr\'{e}al. We are grateful to Claudio Llosa Isenrich and Matt Zaremsky for helpful comments and suggestions on an earlier version of this work.
+We thank Claudio Llosa Isenrich for also raising interesting questions related to \cref {cor:D3-not-cat0} and \cref{cor: asymptotic cones}.
 The second author is supported by the Royal Society of Great Britain.
 The second and third authors acknowledge funding from the DFG 281869850 (RTG 2229).
+We thank the anonymous referee for their careful reading and for their valuable comments and suggestions, including the remark about higher Dehn functions in the discussion about \cref{question-cat0}.